Sora-o-tobu/ObsiProject/docs/课程笔记/离散数学/笔记/Chapter8.md

 $$

 - **Linear:**
-	-linear Combination of previous terms
+	- linear Combination of previous terms
 - **Constant Coeffcients:**
 	- The coeffcient of a<sub>i</sub> are constants
 - **Degree k:**